A lot of times, strength guys just focus on athletes, but many are starting to see that their skills can help so many more people.

 What about push-ups from the knees?

 If I can find the right regression, I not only allow them to taste success, but we begin to lay a physical foundation for them to build from going forward.

 In my eyes, this is a true win-win.

-This DVD and manual includes 6-months of safe and effective bootcamp programming, progressions and regressions, and the coaching cues you’ll need to be successful.
+This DVD and manual include 6-months of safe and effective Bootcamp programming, progressions and regressions, and the coaching cues you’ll need to be successful.